Araq/badger_bits/README.rst

 Changes
 =======

-This is development version 0.1.0.
+This is stable version 0.2.0.
 For a list of changes see the `docs/changes.rst <docs/changes.rst>`_ file.